 And to brag on my husband for a minute, he came in 4th overall!
 He was 6 minutes slower than he planned too, but I told him how awesome a top 5 finish was!

 And hey, it was still a fun race!
-And the after race party was pretty great.
+The after race party was pretty great.
 And the race is all about the experience.
 I did this to prepare for my Utah marathon, anyway.

 Best part of your weekend?